isuthermography/spatialnde2/doc/UsersGuide/source/examples.rst

   :width: 800
   :alt: Image of probe and plate together with the ``/probe_positioner`` channel selected.

-3. A live visualization of placeholder data from the probe can be found in the ``"/synthetic_probe_history"`` channnel, which displays the phase of the probe's placeholder signal, rotating in the complex plane.
+3. A live visualization of placeholder data from the probe can be found in the ``"/synthetic_probe_history"`` channel, which displays the phase of the probe's placeholder signal, rotating in the complex plane.

 .. image:: Synthetic_Probe_Impedance_Image.png